davidrehbinder/davidrehbinder/README.md

 ### How?

-I'm learning coding, but not here.
+I'm learning coding, but mostly not here.